epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 > # We can address '1.2.3.4' with 'bob-domain' now
 > branectl generate node -f -H bob-domain:1.2.3.4 central central-domain.com
 > ```
 > Note that this is local to this domain only; you have to specify this on other nodes as well.
+For more information, see the [`node.yml` documentation](TODO).

 ## Adding certificates